Foundation Diet and Health

 You can find all the ingredients, the coverage of the daily requirement and comparison values with other ingredients in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-The main active ingredient and most important component of cow parsley is the lignan deoxypodophyllotoxin, which is mainly isolated from the roots.
+The main active ingredient and most important component of cow parsley is the lignan anthricin, which is mainly isolated from the roots.
 The diverse bioactivities of lignans have been known for a long time.
-Studies have shown anti-cancer (antitumor), growth-inhibiting (antiproliferative), antibacterial, antiviral, antiasthmatic, anti-inflammatory, antipyretic, analgesic, liver-protective, antiallergic, cartilage-protective and anti-thrombosis effects for the active ingredient deoxypodophyllotoxin and for aqueous extracts of cow parsley.
+Studies have shown anti-cancer (antitumor), anti-inflammatory and growth-inhibiting (antiproliferative), antibacterial, antiviral, antiasthmatic, antipyretic, analgesic, liver-protective, antiallergic, cartilage-protective and anti-thrombosis effects for the active ingredient deoxypodophyllotoxin and for aqueous extracts of cow parsley.
 7,8,9,10,11,12

-Antimicrobial: Deoxypodophyllotoxin has been shown in studies to have a significant antimicrobial effect against Staphylococcus aureus and Helicobacter pylori , but not against Escherichia coli .
-In addition, the active ingredient has been shown to be a highly effective and selective inhibitor against herpes simplex virus types (HSV-1 and HSV-2).
-In contrast, deoxypodophyllotoxin has been found to have no antiviral effect against influenza A virus , respiratory syncytial virus (RSV) or human cytomegalovirus (HCMV).
+Antimicrobial: In studies, anthricin showed a significant antimicrobial effect against Staphylococcus aureus and Helicobacter pylori, but not against Escherichia coli .
+In addition, the active ingredient proved to be a highly effective and selective inhibitor against herpes simplex virus types (HSV-1 and HSV-2).
+In contrast, anthricin was found to have no antiviral effect against the influenza A virus, the respiratory syncytial virus (RSV) or the human cytomegalovirus (HCMV).
 7

 Antioxidant: The antioxidant properties have been demonstrated with both crude extracts and isolated compounds.
 The most important antioxidants in cow parsley are quercetin, apigenin and rutin.
 7